fayyyyg/fayyyyg.github.io/ReadMe.md

 To add images, one uploads (preferably avif formatted picture file) to the `images` directory, and update the `images.json` file with another entry.

-The About section has some further work/discussion for optimal publishing workflow to be worked out.
+The About has page can be modified in the `about.md` in the markdown syntax.